 Between 3500 B.C. and 3100 B.C. the foundations were laid for a…complex culture, based on large urban centers rather than simple villages…what we associate with civilization.

 ~3700 BC: Adam lives 930 years, experiences first-hand the destructive forces of sin on all his offspring.
 “Adam knew Eve his wife; and she conceived, and bare Cain.”
-(Gen 4:1)
+(Genesis 4:1)

-Compare to what Julius Caesar accomplished in 900 years from his birth ~100 BC – 800 AD.
-In his reckless determination to create and rule his own world he rebels against Roman law, killing his law-abiding rivals to usurp authority and power.
-Although cut off from society, he is, in fact, worshipped as a god and maintains his influence through control of his heirs and successors.
+Compare to what Julius Caesar would have accomplished in 900 years from his birth ~100 BC – 800 AD.
+In his arrogant determination to create and rule his own world he rebels against Roman law, killing his law-abiding rivals to usurp authority and power.
+Although cut off from society in reality, he is, in fact, worshipped as a god and maintains his influence through his heirs and successors.

 ~3500 BC: oldest known civilization in the Americas established in the Norte Chico region of coastal Peru, expanding by 3200 BC to 30 major population centers.
 Possible indication of rapid appearance of “push factors” driving migrations such as invasions, religious persecution, poverty from paying tribute to tyrants, etc. This area was easier to access prior to the breakup of Pangea which first began during the flood.